 UGC NET Shift 3 Paper Analysis

 The questions asked in the paper were from Number System, Compound Interest, Ration, Blood Relations.
 There were some memory based questions too.
 The communication problem asked in the paper was easy to solve as per the students.
-LR was a tough section and the questions were asked from Fallacies, Square opposition, and Inductive Reasoning.
+Logical Reasoning was a tough section and the questions were asked from Fallacies, Square opposition, and Inductive Reasoning.
 The Current Affairs questions asked were also easy.

 This exam is conducted for over 84 subjects and selected candidates are placed across the country in over 874 Universities.
 Payment of application fee can be made online as well as offline, through debit card or credit card, or e-Challan.